 In this article, we'll explain how to create and send e-invoices with Zervant.
 E-invoice is often the preferred method of invoicing by governmental bodies and large companies where all necessary information is forwarded between invoice sender and recipient in the e-invoicing network.
-You can read more about e-invoicing and the difference between e-invoicing and invoices sent by e-mail from Getting started with e-invoicing.
+You can read more about e-invoicing and the difference between e-invoicing and invoices sent by e-mail from What is e-invoicing?.

 How to create and send an e-invoice

 1. Make sure you have valid e-invoicing details from your customer.
-You can learn more about understanding e-invoicing addresses from this article.
+You can learn more about the necessary information below.

 3. Once you have created your invoice, select >As e-invoice in the >Approve and send menu.

-5. Finally, click >Approve and send.
+5. Finally, click >Send.
 Your e-invoice will be sent through our operator Basware to your customer’s e-invoice operator, and eventually to your customer's invoice processing system.

 Checking the delivery status of a sent e-invoice